rewavestudios/bookbot/README.md

 **Usage:**

 Run the analyzer by passing the path to a text file (one of the included books or your own text file):

 ```bash
 python3 main.py books/frankenstein.txt
 ```

+The CLI now uses a small argument parser and will show a clear error if the file is missing or unreadable.

 Example output (abbreviated):